This is the seventh chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “Really?
 You’ve never received something this stupid and personal before?”

 I laughed weakly.
 “Shut the fuck up, asshole.”

 “Come on,” Oliver said, offering me his hand.
 “Let me take your picture.
 Not to post, but just for you.
 For memories.”

-I followed him outside.
-It was freezing, but I felt glowy, sparkly again as I held the plate up.
+I stood up and followed him out onto the street, feeling glowy, sparkly again as I held the plate up.
 Oliver snapped photo after photo after photo.

 “Happy birthday, by the way,” he said as he handed my phone back to me.
 The time on the screen read 12:01 AM.
 “Make a wish.”

 I wished, half-seriously, that Oliver and I liked each other romantically.
 That we could like each other romantically.
 Of course, he wasn’t completely to blame for the fact that we couldn’t.
 Still, a girl could dream.

 In the final picture I picked, I’m standing in Oliver’s backyard, doing my best approximation of a cool-girl pose with the Harvard plate at my hip.
 My makeup is smeared and my eyes are a little red, but I look happy, light, free.
 Out of all the pictures and fan-art that has been made of me since, this one is my favorite.

 This picture I wouldn’t post.
 This one I would keep just for me.